-In traditional test collection-based evaluation, the evaluation task is simplified by abstracting away users, their situations and tasks; this neglects user experiences caused by browsing sequences of nonrelevant or suboptimal documents.
-In this work, we have argued that nowadays search is considered as a commodity and that many users require high quality documents but simultaneously risk losing (some of) them due to the limited number of ranks inspected when users become weary.
+In traditional test collection-based evaluation, the evaluation task is simplified by abstracting away users, their situations and tasks; this neglects user experiences caused by browsing sequences of non-relevant or suboptimal documents.
+In this work, we have argued that nowadays search is considered as a commodity and that many users require high quality documents but simultaneously risk losing (some of) them due to the limited number of ranks inspected when users get weary in accessing their commodity.
 In this context, it is important to provide novel metrics that are more sensitive than the traditional ones in expressing the effects of document misplacements (with respect to the ideal) at any rank.

-To this end, we developed a novel measure-the Twist τ -which explicitly addresses these aspects and presents good properties of robustness to shallow pool and discriminative power.
-We believe that, in modern large and increasingly complex environments, the proposed metric should be employed whenever possible, because it provides an ideal companion to traditional measures, allowing us to understand not only which systems provide high utility/gain to the user but also at what price.
+To this purpose, we developed a novel measure - the Twist τ - which explicitly addresses these aspects and presents good properties of robustness to shallow pool and discriminative power.
+We believe that, in modern large and increasingly complex environments, the proposed novel metric should be employed whenever possible, because it provides an ideal companion to traditional measures, allowing us to understand not only which systems provide high utility/gain to the user but also at what price they provide it.

-In future work, we will investigate how Twist behaves when not only ordinal scales are used but also interval and ratio ones, i.e., when instead of using the relevance degrees, relevance weights are used to amplify document misplacement.
+In future works, we will investigate how Twist behaves when not only ordinal scales are used but also interval and ratio ones, i.e. when instead of using the relevance degrees, relevance weights are used to amplify the document misplacement.
 We foresee the definition of a weighted version of the Twist measure that will allow us to model different user populations.

 We also plan to conduct a deeper investigation of the Twist measure.
-As suggested by Tague-Sutcliffe (1992), statistical significance tests play a key role in experimental evaluation and, considering the effort/gain plots, they could be applied to understand whether and when significant differences in a gain/utility-based measures such as AP or nDCG correspond or not to significant differences in the Twist measure both within the same quadrant and across different quadrants.
+As suggested by (Tague-Sutcliffe, 1992), statistical significance tests play a key role in experimental evaluation and, considering the effort/gain plots, they could be applied to understand whether and when significant differences in a gain/utility based measure such as AP or nDCG correspond or not to significant differences in the Twist measure both within the same quadrant and across different quadrants.

-Moreover, we would like to investigate how Twist is related to other approaches for taking user effort into account.
-More specifically, the time spent by a user in carrying out an information access task is usually considered as an indicator of the effort required of her/him (Ingwersen & Järvelin, 2005; Järvelin, 2013).
-This will also call for studies that explore the correlation between Twist and actual user behavior to understand to what extent the effort reported by Twist is a good predictor of the user's way of interacting with the ranked result list.
-It would be interesting to know whether there is a correlation between Twist and the effort measures in an interactive user study as, for example, has been done by Smucker and Jethani (2010) to relate human performance in information access with the precision measure.
-In this respect, another avenue is to explore whether it is possible to make Twist a time-calibrated measure, as for example do Smucker and Clarke (2012a, 2012b) by substituting the notion of rank with the notion of time.
+Moreover, we would like to investigate how Twist is related to other approaches for taking user's effort into account.
+More specifically, the time spent by a user in carrying out an information access task is usually considered as an indicator of the effort required to her/him (Ingwersen and Järvelin, 2005; Järvelin, 2013).
+This will also call for studies that explore the correlation between Twist and the actual user behaviour to understand to what extent the effort reported by Twist is a good predictor of the user's way of interacting with the ranked result list.
+It would be interesting to understand whether there is a correlation between Twist and the effort measures in an interactive user study as, for example, has been done by (Smucker and Jethani, 2010) to relate human performances in information access with the precision measure.
+In this respect, another possibility is to explore whether it is possible to make Twist a time-calibrated measure, as for example (Smucker and Clarke, 2012b,a), by substituting the notion of rank with the notion of time.